How to Create a Balanced Full Body Workout Plan in 2026

 - Duration: 1 minute

-- Form Cue: Push your hips back as if sitting in a chair, keeping your chest up.
+- Form Cue: Push your hips back as you lower your body, keeping your chest up.

 -